KordataSoftware/couchbase-mobile-portal/md-docs/_20/couchbase-lite/objc.md

 ### Handling Network Errors

-A running replication can be interrupted for a variety of reasons such as network errors or unauthorized access.
-In this case, the replication status will be updated with an `Error` which follows the standard HTTP error codes.
-The replication change event can be used to monitor the status of the replication.
+If an error occurs, the replication status will be updated with an `Error` which follows the standard HTTP error codes.
 The following example monitors the replication for errors and logs the error code to the console.

 ```objectivec
 [replicator addChangeListener:^(CBLReplicatorChange *change) {